 PMGY’s volunteer teaching English abroad program gives volunteers the chance to really make a difference by opening up possibilities of developing English for local children in Tabanan.
 The explosion of tourism in Bali means the need to speak English has never been greater.
 Though English is taught in school by a local Balinese teacher, the opportunity to converse with a native, fluent English speaker is invaluable.

 Your schedule will be mixed when you volunteer to teach English in Bali.
 You’ll spend your time across the different projects where we provide free English lessons in Tabanan, with the main placement being at the Akasa Foundation.
 This is a community learning centre founded by our local team in 2011.
 Having lived within the Tabanan community her whole life, the local team noticed a lack of opportunity for children from less well-off families to thrive within the educational system.
 Consequently, this drove the team to set up the Foundation and to seek the help of international volunteers.
 A major goal of the centre is to provide basic education to preschoolers from low-income backgrounds, in preparation for eventually joining the local school.
 The Akasa Foundation runs 3 classes: Kindergarten (3-4 years), Beginners (5-7 years) and Advanced (8-14 years) classes.
 You will partner up with other students to lead classes in what is a largely informal setting.

 Your main role as a volunteer in Bali at this project will be sharing your time, knowledge and skills to the local communities.
 Moreover, by boosting their confidence in spoken and conversational English you can help to maximise their potential.
 The project is afternoon based.
-Dependent on student numbers and the scheduled, we can also partner with local schools in the Tabanan community where you will support English teaching in a more formal classroom format.
+Dependent on student numbers and the schedule, we can also partner with local schools in the Tabanan community where you will support English teaching in a more formal classroom format.